kgashok/WordClusters/Writings/misc/goals for genius.md

   - Have faith in yourself, so you will persevere even in the face of setbacks.
 Help others, connect with others, bring a lot of passion to whatever you do, and that makes you a leader.
   - Leaders are in demand, at all levels of society.
 Lead yourself first, and help lead others!

+### Final word: Urgency, Genius and Steve Jobs
+"The difference isn't resources," Gladwell said.
+"It's attitude."" http://buff.ly/1svwLFL

+"Jobs has a sense of urgency," Gladwell said.
+"He wants to do it now.
+He speeds to Cupertino and says, drop everything, we're doing this at this very moment."
+Meanwhile people at Xerox, with their unlimited time and money, think that genius can't be rushed.
+Jobs is rushed - he's urgent - and that was a part of his genius.

+"The difference isn't resources," Gladwell said.
+"It's attitude."